Tonino Carotone

 Tonino Carotone (born Antonio de la Cuesta, 9 January 1970) is a Spanish singer-songwriter.
-His stage name "Tonino Carotone", which is translatable in English as Tony Pokerface, is inspired by his great idol, the Italian pop pianist and singer Renato Carosone.
+His stage name "Tonino Carotone", (based on the Italian word 'carota' that means 'carrot', is inspired by his great idol, the Italian pop pianist and singer Renato Carosone.
 The majority of his childhood and adolescence were spent in Pamplona, Spain.
 In 1995, Tonino moved to Italy, where he gained success five years later after releasing the single Me cago en el amor (a slang idiom from Spain meaning "I curse love", but literally translatable as "I shit on love") from his debut album Mondo difficile ("Difficult World").
 In 2003, Tonino released another album, Senza Ritorno ("With No Return").